christian-monch/dump-things-server/README.md

 The current implementation has the following restrictions:

 - does not yet support any other data format than `yaml`
-- does not yet support extraction of inlined records
 - does not yet find subclasses of a searched class